Our Review Process

 Doctors often recommend making lifestyle changes to manage the symptoms of polycystic ovary disease (PCOD) and prevent complications.

 Women with PCOD also have insulin resistance, in which the body doesn’t use the hormone insulin effectively.
 Insulin, which is produced by the pancreas, enables the body to use glucose or sugar from food for energy.
-It also helps keep blood sugar levels in check.
+It also helps in reduce sugar levels in check.
 To lower blood sugar, doctors might often recommend eating a diet low in sugar and other simple carbohydrates.

 Often many women can be seeing gaining weight after being diagnosed with PCOS.
 Over time, they may become obese which can lead to multiple health problems including infertility, type 2 diabetes, and cardiovascular diseases.
 Hence, doctors advise women with PCOS to keep a check on their weight by keeping a track of what they eat and by writing down or using calorie-counting aids.
 Paying attention to portion size is also essential for weight loss.